MongoDB.local In Auckland is done and dusted for 2023, and to call it an outrageous success would almost be an understatement.

 We should always assume that our decisions are long-term unless we are 100% sure that we know otherwise.

-You don't always know when an idea or system is going to take off.
-When we designed and built zerospam, we built it for what we expected the customer base to be.
+You don't always know when an idea or system will take off.
+When we designed and built zerospam, we designed and built it based on what we expected the customer base to be.
 However, growth exceeded this, and e-mail velocity and volume vastly exceeded this.

 Changing engineering decisions on systems that are running at scale is like changing a flat tyre on a vehicle travelling at 100 kilometres per hour on the motorway.
 It's almost impossible and almost never happens.
 What inevitably happens is that those engineering decisions become massive anchors that create drag and slow the business down.